 The Witten index \eqref{WI} can sometimes be computed exactly and with little dynamical information.
-In particular, supersymmetry ensures that the contribution of all excited states in the trace in \eqref{WI} cancel out and thus the index can be computed with no knowledge of the supersymmetric ground states themselves.
+In particular, supersymmetry ensures that the contribution of all states with $E>0$ in the trace in \eqref{WI} cancel out and thus the index can be computed with no knowledge of the supersymmetric ground states themselves.
 Furthermore, under certain conditions the index is invariant under small, supersymmetric, deformations of the system \cite{Witten:1982df} which can sometimes be exploited to bring the system to a weakly coupled point, where the Witten index can be efficiently computed in perturbation theory.